A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Minimum Wage Data Application

 \section{Minimum Wage Data Application}

 The Fair Labor Standards Act (FLSA) of 1938 introduced the federal minimum wage in the United States, which covered economic sectors such as manufacturing, transportation and communication, wholesale trade, finance and real estate, and affected about 54\% of the U.S. workforce.
 More economic sectors were included in 1961, 1966, 1974, and 1986 Amendments to the FLSA.
-A classification of industry by date of FLSA coverage can be found in \citet[Table A1]{derenoncourt2018minimum}.

-Following a very nice cross-industry DID design in \citet{derenoncourt2018minimum} that studies the effects of the 1966 FLSA, we apply the proposed DID bracketing strategy to investigate the employment effect of the 1974 FLSA that extended the federal minimum wage coverage to employees in the federal government and to private household domestic service workers.
+A classification of industry by date of FLSA coverage can be found in \citet[Table A1]{derenoncourt2018minimum}. \citet{derenoncourt2018minimum} used Current Population Survey data and applied a very nice cross-industry DID design to study the effects of the 1966 FLSA.
+Next, we apply the proposed DID bracketing strategy to investigate the employment effect of the 1974 FLSA that extended the federal minimum wage coverage to employees in the federal government and to private household domestic service workers.

-The treated group includes the private households and federal government, the two industries that are covered by the 1974 FLSA.
-To select two control groups, we use work in economics on correlations between industries and gross domestic product (GDP).
+The treated group is comprised of 797 employees that work in either private households or for the federal government -- the two industries for which the minimum wage was added by the 1974 FLSA.
+To select two control groups, we use work in economics on the correlations between industries and gross domestic product (GDP).
 According to \citet[Table 1]{berman1997industries}, employment in private households and federal government (the two industries in the treated group) tends to have weak positive correlation with GDP.
-Moreover, employment in construction and retail trade (two industries covered by the 1961 FLSA) tends to have strong positive correlation with GDP, while employment in agriculture, entertainment and recreation services, nursing homes and other professional services, and hospitals (four industries covered by the 1966 FLSA) tends to be negatively correlated with GDP.
-We designate data points in the first set of industries as the control group $ a $ and data points in the second set of industries as the control group $ b $.
-Under the interactive fixed effects model described in Section \ref{subsec:identification}, Assumption \ref{assum4} is plausible with GDP conceptualized as the time-varying latent factor.
+Employment in construction and retail trade (two industries covered by the 1961 FLSA), however, tends to have strong positive correlation with GDP, while employment in agriculture, entertainment and recreation services, nursing homes and other professional services, and hospitals (four industries covered by the 1966 FLSA) tends to be negatively correlated with GDP.
+We designate the 798 employees in the first set of industries as control group $ a $, and the 1568 employees in the second set of industries as control group $ b $.
+Under the interactive fixed effects model in \eqref{eq: ife}, Assumption \ref{assum4} is plausible with GDP conceptualized as the time-varying latent factor $F_t$.